huggingface/blog/embedding-quantization.md

 ### Combining Binary and Scalar Quantization

-It is possible to combine binary and scalar quantization to get the best of both worlds: the extreme speed from binary embeddings and the great performance preservation of scalar embeddings with rescoring.
+Combining binary and scalar quantization is possible to get the best of both worlds: the extreme speed from binary embeddings and the great performance preservation of scalar embeddings with rescoring.
 See the [demo](#demo) below for a real-life implementation of this approach involving 41 million texts from Wikipedia.
 The pipeline for that setup is as follows:

 1. The query is embedded using the [`mixedbread-ai/mxbai-embed-large-v1`](https://huggingface.co/mixedbread-ai/mxbai-embed-large-v1) SentenceTransformer model.
 2. The query is quantized to binary using the <a href="https://sbert.net/docs/package_reference/quantization.html#sentence_transformers.quantization.quantize_embeddings"><code>quantize_embeddings</code></a> function from the `sentence-transformers` library.